antonfirsov/docs/2016/09-Sep/week2/09-12-2016-week-in-dotnet.md

 On .NET
 -------

 Last week, we spoke with Benjamin Fistein and Jakub Míšek about Peachpie, a PHP compiler for .NET.
-We've had Ben and Jakub on the show before, and they were back to show us some of the new features they've built: .NET Core compatibility, debugging in VS Code, Docker deployment, and NuGet package building and consumption.
+We've had Ben and Jakub on the show before, and they came back to show us some of the new features they've built: .NET Core compatibility, debugging in VS Code, Docker deployment, and NuGet package building and consumption.

 <iframe src="https://channel9.msdn.com/Shows/On-NET/Benjamin-Fistein--Jakub-Mek-Peachpie-PHP-compiler-for-NET/player" width="560" height="315" allowFullScreen frameBorder="0"></iframe>